-The Exchange received one comment letter on the Initial Proposal and one comment letter on the Second Proposal, both from the same commenter.
-These comment letters were submitted not only on these proposals, but also the proposals by the Exchange and its affiliates to amend fees for 10Gb ULL connectivity and certain other ports.
-The Exchange received one other comment letter on the Second Proposal and another on the Third Proposal from a separate commenter.
-Overall, the Exchange believes that the issues raised by the first commenter are not germane to this proposal because they apply primarily to the other fee filings.
+The Exchange received one comment letter on the Initial Proposal and one comment letter on the Second Proposal, both from the same commenter.39 These comment letters were submitted not only on these proposals, but also the proposals by the Exchange and its affiliates to amend fees for 10Gb ULL connectivity and certain other ports.
+The Exchange received one other comment letter on the Second Proposal, another on the Third Proposal, and another on the Fourth Proposal from a separate commenter.40 Overall, the Exchange believes that the issues raised by the first commenter are not germane to this proposal because they apply primarily to the other fee filings.
 Also, both commenters raised concerns with the current environment surrounding exchange non-transaction fee proposals that should be addressed by the Commission through rule making, or Congress, more holistically and not through an individual exchange fee filings.
 However, the commenters do raise one issue that concerns this proposal whereby it asserts that the Exchange's comparison to fees charged by other exchanges for similar ports is irrelevant and unpersuasive.
 The core of the issue raised is regarding the cost to connect to one exchange compared to the cost to connect to others.
 A thorough response to this comment would require the Exchange to obtain competitively sensitive information about other exchanges' architecture and how their members connect.
 The Exchange is not privy to this information.
 Further, the commenters compare the Exchange's proposed rate to other exchanges that offer purge port functionality across all matching engines for a single fee, but fails to provide the same comparison to other exchanges that charge for purge functionality as proposed herein.
-The Exchange does not have insight into the technical architecture of other exchanges so it is difficult to ascertain the number of purge ports a firm would need to connect to another exchange's entire market.
-Therefore, the Exchange is limited to comparing its proposed fee to other exchanges' purge port fees as listed in their fee schedules.
+Nonetheless, the Exchange notes that it is relying on a cost-based justification to support the proposed fee change, not a comparison of the proposed fees to the fees charged by other exchanges for similar purging services.
+The Exchange does not have insight into the technical architecture of other exchanges so it is difficult to ascertain the number of purge ports a firm would need to